szhang06/Udacity-A-B-Testing-Project/README.md

 **Click-through-probability on “Start free trial”:**

-# of clicks: 28378 for control group, 28325 for experiment group.
+number of clicks: 28378 for control group, 28325 for experiment group.

-# of page views: 345543 for control group, 344660 for experiment group.
+number of page views: 345543 for control group, 344660 for experiment group.

 P\_pooled = ( 28378 + 28325)/(345543 + 344660) = 0.0821540909